The Scale of the World (or a history/ science/ math lesson)

 Location : confidential

-Oh, I completely forgot to post this!
-A long time ago, in a galaxy far, far away...
-Scale of the Universe 2 came out.
-Once again question your ideology by viewing our universe, our cosmos in a larger perspective.
-You might even see a reference in there... *wink* *wink* *nudge* *nudge*nickjoshr4 wrote:New perspective of the world, of the universe, in one small package.
+nickjoshr4 wrote:New perspective of the world, of the universe, in one small package.
 Do you know the biggest planet we know of that probably isn't in the Milky Way?
 Or what an atom is made of?
-What about the size of the universe?!
-Here is the link:
+What about the size of the universe?! confused Here is the link:

 http://www.newgrounds.com/portal/view/525347